It may seem simple, but what all details to add to your resume contact information is a controversial topic.

-Before we move on to the next section on how to include resume contact information, we would like to tell you some hacks:
+Before we move on to the next section on how to include address on resume contact information, we would like to tell you some hacks:

 For an increased impact, you should try to include your online portfolio.
 It shows your creativity and dedication towards proving yourself.

 Resume Contact Information Examples

 Contact Information Resume: 2-Column Resume

 How to Include Resume Contact Information?

 What you choose to display on your resume makes or breaks your entire job prospect.